Great Lakes Vegetable Working Group

-The mission of the GLVWG is to form a communication network of vegetable specialist’s throughout the Great Lakes region to address current priorities facing growers and the vegetable industry.
+The GLVWG is a communication network of vegetable specialists throughout the Great Lakes region which address current priorities facing growers and the vegetable industry including resources on crop disease and pest management.

-A thirty minute video about how to identify and enhance natural enemies.
-The video also includes strategies for habitat management.
+This 30 min video explains how to identify and enhance natural enemies using habitat management.

-Michigan State University Extension offers resources to help people correctly identify pests—insects, weeds, plant diseases and other pests—and then choose an effective control when one is needed.
-Contact your local Extension office or MSU Pest Diagnostic Services for help in identifying a specific pest.
+MSU Extension offers online resources to help people correctly identify pests — insects, weeds, plant diseases and other pests — and to choose an effective control when one is needed.